-Murphy holds off Robertson to advance in Masters
+Debutant Vafaei stuns three-time champion Selby

 |Coverage: Watch live on BBC TV and Red Button with uninterrupted coverage on BBC iPlayer, the BBC Sport website and the BBC Sport app

+Hossein Vafaei produced a superb display to move into the quarter-finals of the Masters with a 6-2 win over three-time champion Mark Selby.

+The Iranian debutant always looked in control against an under-par Selby and made three half-centuries and two centuries as he clinched victory.

-Shaun Murphy held off a fightback from defending champion Neil Robertson to reach the quarter-finals of the Masters with a 6-4 win at Alexandra Palace.
+Earlier on Sunday Shaun Murphy held off a stirring fightback from defending champion Neil Robertson in his 6-4 win.

+Vafaei, a late entry to one of snooker's most prestigious events because of Zhao Xintong's suspension amid a match-fixing investigation, will meet John Higgins or Jack Lisowski in the last eight on Thursday.

+Although Vafaei was making his bow at Alexandra Palace he is no stranger to the big occasion and has now got the better of Selby in their last three meetings at Triple Crown events, having beaten the world number two in the 2021 and 2022 UK Championship.

 Murphy, the 2015 winner, made breaks of 98, 53, 61 and 100 before sealing his victory in a nervy 10th frame.